NaomiDerel/multi-model-traces-of-ling-knowledge/README.md

 ## Preprocessing Instructions:

-After obtaining the CELER and GECO eye movement data, run `text2surprisal.py` to obtain the combined CELER and Surprisal from an LLM.
+After obtaining the CELER and GECO eye movement data, utilize `text-metrics-main` by [LACC Lab](https://github.com/lacclab/text-metrics).
+Run `text2surprisal.py` to obtain the combined CELER and Surprisal from an LLM.

-For the data to be combined and inputted into the analysis R file, run `merge_data.py`.
+For the data to be combined and inputted into the analysis R file as expected, run `merge_data.py`.
 This will merge the CELER and GECO data and output a `merged_data.csv` file.

 We now expect the following directory structure:
 ```